Electoral - Frequently Asked Questions

 Alternatively, the Register is on Public Display at the following locations:

-• Council Libraries – hold the register(s) for the area they serve.
-(Links are provided at the bottom of the main Electoral Page)
+Council Libraries – hold the register(s) for the area they serve.
+(Links are provided on the main Electoral Page)

 The main criteria be registered to vote are:-